ZainVirani/wh-test/README.md

 1. Each character in a given word in the dictionary must exist in the `inputString`
 2. Each character in a given word in the dictionary cannot occur more times than it occurs in `inputString`

+### Solution Notes
+- I do not handle the case of duplicate words in the dictionary.

 ## Testing
 Given more time I would test massive input strings and massive dictionaries to evaluate efficiency.
 Here are some example test cases (including the ones provided to me):